Hierarchical additive interaction modelling with Gaussian process prior and its efficient implementation for multidimensional grid data: Efficient implementation using Kronecker product structure

-Now let us assume that we have $d$-dimensional grid structure in the predictors.
-We have a response vector $\mathbf{y}$ of length $n$.
-If we use the saturated ANOVA decomposition kernel (\ref{eq: anova kernel}), the Gram matrix can be written as
+Let us assume that we have $P$-dimensional grid structure in the predictors and a response vector $\mathbf{y}$ of length $n$.
+If we use the saturated ANOVA decomposition kernel \eqref{eq: saturated ANOVA kernel}, the Gram matrix can be written as